AbrahamOO/jenkins-cicd-pipeline-kubernetes-docker/README.md

 make k8s-setup
 ```

-This will:
+This script will:
-1. ✅ Create Kind cluster named `jenkins-cicd`
+1. Create a Kind cluster named `jenkins-cicd`
-2. ✅ Connect local registry to Kind network
+2. Connect the local registry to the Kind network
-3. ✅ Apply Kubernetes manifests
+3. Apply all Kubernetes manifests
-4. ✅ Wait for deployment to be ready
+4. Wait for the deployment to be ready
-5. ✅ Test the deployment
+5. Test the deployment

-### Step 8: Run Full Pipeline with Kubernetes
+### Step 8: Run the Full Pipeline with Kubernetes

 1. Go back to Jenkins
 2. Click **"Build with Parameters"**
 3. Set `DEPLOY_TO_K8S` to `true`
 4. Click **"Build"**

-**Expected Complete Pipeline:**
+Now you'll see the complete pipeline:
 ```
 ✅ Initialize
 ✅ Checkout